 18. Major Offences shall be considered by an Academic Misconduct Committee appointed by the Senate on an annual basis with the following constitution:

-Three academic members of the Senate or the Learning and Teaching Committee, including one Associate Dean (Teaching), who shall act as Chair.
+Two Associate Deans (Teaching), one of whom shall act as Chair.

 One University member of the Loughborough Students’ Union Executive nominated by the Executive.

+Two further Associate Deans (Teaching) shall be appointed on an annual basis as reserves, to act as full members in cases where the Chair and/or other appointed member have a previous connection.

 The Academic Registrar shall appoint a member of Academic Registry staff to act as Secretary to the Committee.

 No individual who has any connection with the case to be heard may serve on the Academic Misconduct Committee or act as its Secretary.